hnsdomains/docs/contract-api-reference/name-processing.md

 ---
-description: Describes how to normalize and hash ENS names.
+description: Describes how to normalize and hash HNS names.
 ---

 # Name Processing

-In place of human-readable names, ENS works purely with fixed length 256-bit cryptographic hashes.
+In place of human-readable names, HNS works purely with fixed length 256-bit cryptographic hashes.
 In order to derive the hash from a name while still preserving its hierarchal properties, a process called Namehash is used.
-For example, the namehash of 'alice' is _0x787192fc5378cc32aa956ddfdedbf26b24e8d78e40109add0eea2c1a012c3dec_; this is the representation of names that is used exclusively inside ENS.
+For example, the namehash of 'alice' is _0x787192fc5378cc32aa956ddfdedbf26b24e8d78e40109add0eea2c1a012c3dec_; this is the representation of names that is used exclusively inside HNS.

 Before being hashed with namehash, names are first normalized, using a process called UTS-46 normalization.
 This ensures that upper- and lower-case names are treated equivalently, and that invalid characters are prohibited.
 Anything that hashes and resolves a name **must** first normalize it, to ensure that all users get a consistent view of ENS.